mariobox/mariosanchez.org/content/post/pom.md

 "Getting money and keeping money are two different skills."

-"<mark>Getting money requires taking risks, being optimistic, and putting yourself out there.
+"Getting money requires taking risks, being optimistic, and putting yourself out there.
 But keeping money requires the opposite of taking risk.
-It requires humility, and fear that what you’ve made can be taken away from you just as fast.</mark>"
+It requires humility, and fear that what you’ve made can be taken away from you just as fast."

 "Compounding only works if you can give an asset years and years to grow."

-"<mark>Merely good returns sustained uninterrupted for the longest period of time.</mark>"
+"Merely good returns sustained uninterrupted for the longest period of time."

 "A plan is only useful if it can survive reality.
 And a future filled with unknowns is everyone’s reality."

-"<mark>Room for error—often called margin of safety—is one of the most underappreciated forces in finance.</mark>"
+"Room for error—often called margin of safety—is one of the most underappreciated forces in finance."

 "Sensible optimism is a belief that the odds are in your favor, and over time things will balance out to a good outcome even if what happens in between is filled with misery."